 Until I adopted a lifestyle of wellness, I allowed stress to derail my health and fitness incentive.
 I would be chugging away towards extreme wellness and there would be a blip on the radar and I would slowly but surely go off the tracks and lose all the ground that I had fought for and won in the battle of the bulge.
 The key to the problem was that I was viewing the battle as temporary, something that I had to get done.
 My good behaviors that I adapted to struggle along towards my goals were forced, against the grain, and any additional stress would cause me to ditch these good behaviors.
 As long as I viewed these new habits as temporary actions to accomplish a specific thing, it was easy to let them go when the normal stresses of everyday living turned the heat up on my efforts.
 If a truly serious event occurred, I would not only lose the newly won ground, I would backtrack and add extra pounds as I stress ate my way into unconsciousness every night and shunned workouts because it was “just too much”.

-The last two years have presented unique challenges as I have created my life anew.
+The last three years have presented unique challenges as I have created my life anew.
 I escaped a psychologically abusive environment the night that my home was destroyed by tornadoes.
 After 24 years of raising my special needs son, including 14 years of home schooling and then getting him through college, I was pretty burnt out.
 I reinstated my nursing license and began working a 12 hour shift in a nursing home that was not exactly an ideal place to work.
 The residents care was good but the working conditions for the employees could have been better and I was working from 7PM until 7AM.
 During this time, I was getting acquainted with “The Iron”.
 I had plenty of reasons to skip workouts or stress eat but instead, I made the decision to press into hard things to create the life that I wanted.
 At 61, I could not afford to let this opportunity for a great life get away from me.
 My window of opportunity for learning new job skills and getting really good at a job was getting dangerously close to closing.
 I had to decide if I wanted to do what seemed easier and live in Hell or do the hard thing and reap the life that I knew that I could have.
 I chose to do the hard thing.
 Today, I have peace in my home and a good job.
 I finally know what it’s like to look forward to going home.
 The reason that I have been able to find this peace is that I chose to stay focused on my goals.

 Time Will Pass Either Way